 Transit Declaration Service

-You can create a declaration either as an unidentified user or as an identified user.
+You can create a declaration either as an unidentified or as an identified user.

 Unidentified users receive a declaration-specific reference number generated by the system.

-Identified users can also browse their earlier declarations, use previous declarations as templates for new ones and edit declarations, as long as the editing takes place before the declaration is processed at Customs.
+Identified users can also browse their previous declarations, use previous declarations as templates for new ones and edit declarations, before the declaration is processed at Customs.
 Read more: How to identify yourself and grant authorisations